fire-helper/slides/csi106_1/transcript.md

 ("Hardware" slide)

 Your hardware also isn't libre.

 The CPU, the mainboard, the GPU, the keyboard, the lights, the firmware, the drivers often aren't free.

 There isn't much we can do.

-Corporations intentionally prevent people from reverse-engineering their hardware, so no one can write libre drivers for them.
+Reverse-engineering hardware is difficult, so not many people can write libre drivers for them.

 ("Easy thing to do" slide)